Architecture Overview

 participant KMS as KeyManagementService

-participant VC as CredentialServiceRegistry<br/>+ Issuer
+participant VC as CredentialService<br/>+ TrustWeave.issue

 participant Anchor as BlockchainAnchorClient

-App->>DID: request method("key")
+App->>DID: request method(KEY)

 DID->>KMS: generateKey(algorithm)